shreyasrinivasan20111-lab/sloka3.0/README.md

 1. Copilot will understand the project architecture
 2. Code suggestions will follow existing patterns
 3. New endpoints will match the logging and error handling patterns
-4. Database operations will use the correct DuckDB syntax
+4. Database operations will use PostgreSQL syntax

 ### Adding a New Feature